RMerl/asuswrt-merlin/README-merlin.txt

              initial install, however everything will work
              the same afterward.
 AC87 is fine due to its larger rootfs partition.
 (AC56, AC68)
+  - CHANGED: The wifi notification icon will now report channel and channel width for the 5 GHz band, as the extension channel wasn't always accurately reported.
+  - CHANGED: Reworked layout of SSH settings on System page.
   - REMOVED: IPSEC support removed from ARM devices, as it's not compatible with the new DPI kernel modules.
              The option remains available in the build